Why Docker

 There are many reasons why containers (since 2000) and Docker (since 2014) are becoming so widely adopted, such as:

-- Control: Because everything is in a container, you have better control of everything.
+• Control: As everything need for the application is in a container, you have better control of the application.

 While Docker can add a layer of security, the security needs to be part of the overall IT security plan.